 Energy Conservation has gained momentum in recent years.
 The increasing demand for energy efficiency has influenced the technical development of right construction methodology and usage of right products for façades and windows.
-Nowadays advanced and technically superior innovative solutions are available which are cost effective and facilitate greener buildings with a low carbon footprint.
+Now a days advanced and technically superior innovative solutions are available which are cost effective and facilitate greener buildings with a low carbon footprints.

 On an average depending upon the location in the world, it is observed that buildings consume more than 30 – 40 per cent of energy.
 In extreme cold and hot regions this consumption may go more than 40 per cent as well.